-damage lung tissue, which requires an extensive period of rehabilitation, and in some cases, can cause permanent loss of breathing capacity.34 COVID-19 may also target the heart, causing a medical condition called myocarditis, or inflammation of the heart muscle.
-Myocarditis can reduce the heart's ability to pump.35 COVID-19 can also trigger an over-response of the immune system and result in widespread damage to other organs, including permanent injury to the kidneys and neurologic injury.36
+the heart muscle.
+Myocarditis can reduce the heart's ability to pump.36 COVID-19 can also trigger an over-response of the immune system and result in widespread damage to other organs, including permanent injury to the kidneys and neurologic injury.37

 11. Most people in higher risk categories who develop serious illness will need advanced support.
-This requires highly specialized equipment like ventilators that are in limited supply, and an entire team of care providers, including 1:1 or 1:2 nurse to patient ratios, respiratory therapists, and intensive care physicians.37 Even some younger and healthier people who contract COVID-19 may require supportive care, which includes supplemental oxygen, positive pressure ventilation, and in extreme cases, extracorporeal mechanical oxygenation.38
+This requires highly specialized equipment like ventilators that are in limited supply, and an entire team of care providers, including 1:1 or 1:2 nurse to patient ratios, respiratory therapists, and intensive care physicians.38 Even some younger and healthier people who contract COVID-19 may require supportive care, which includes supplemental oxygen, positive pressure ventilation, and in extreme cases, extracorporeal mechanical oxygenation.39

-12. For people in the highest-risk populations, the fatality rate of COVID-19 infection is about 15 percent.39
+12. For people in the highest-risk populations, the fatality rate of COVID19 infection is about 15 percent.40